Are you planning a short trip to England and want to explore cities close to London? Look no further!

 What cities are 1 hour away from London?

-If you’re hoping for a quick getaway from London, several historic cities are within just one hour’s drive of London St Albans, Chelmsford, Winchester, Brighton and Cambridge.
+These are the top cities within just one hour’s drive of London like St Albans, Chelmsford, Winchester, Brighton and Cambridge these are amongst the 10 closest cities to London.

 What are the 2 cities in London?